jarvisdreams9/cfn-samples/readme.md

 <a name="CFNXEnsureLatency"></a>
 ## Ensure HTTP Latency

-Though you are not restricted to use this on any logical resource, it makes sense to set this on properties which perform changes that might effect latency of your applications, like Load balancers, Beanstalk environments, ECS services, Code Deploy projects, Auto scaling groups etc.
+Though you are not restricted to use this on any logical resource, it makes sense to set this on properties which perform changes that might effect latency of your applications, like Load balancers, Beanstalk environments, ECS services, Code Deploy projects, Auto scaling groups etc. To work with internal service endpoints refer to [VPC Configuration](#UsingVPCConfiguration)

 ```YAML
 MyECSService: